DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

      Subkey fingerprint: 1107 75B5 D101 FB36 BC6C  911B EB77 4491 D9FF 06E2
 ```

 When Tor is installed, start Tor.
 That could be done in two ways.
-You can launch the browser (it’s much easier to use then a few years ago) or start Tor.exe (that should be located at ..\Tor Browser\Browser\TorBrowser\Tor).
-You won't notice anything if you launch Tor.exe (nothing visible will start).
+You can launch the browser (it’s much easier to use then a few years ago) or only start Tor (liek tor.exe on WIndows).
+Only Tor should be located at `.\Tor Browser\Browser\TorBrowser\Tor`.
+You won't notice anything if you launch Tor without the browser (nothing visible will start).

 Start Electrum.
-If this is the first time you start Electrum, you'll have to create a wallet first(skip these steps and open a wallet if you alreade have one).
+If this is the first time you running Electrum, you'll have to create a wallet first (skip these steps and open a wallet if you alreade have one).
 The wallet you create can be a "dummy" wallet that you delete after the process.

 Pick a name for the wallet, click Next: